natefessel/cis530project/Milestone 3/lit-review.md

 ## Literature Review

 As a reminder we want to see if GAN’s can be used to effectively generate text.
 We have reviewed several papers that have tried to solve that exact problem.
+Our Github repo, which contains our saved models, a markdown readme for our implementation, a presentation draft, and our baseline.py file, is available [at this link](https://github.com/natefessel/cis530project/Milestone%203)

 ### Paper 1: Language Generation with Recurrent Generative Adversarial Networks without Pre-training